If this is your first time camping at Burning Man, please read the First-Timer's Guide and the

 8. YOUR SKIN AND YOUR LIPS will start cracking as soon as you hit the playa.
 Make sure to bring plenty of moisturizers, foot cream, hand cream, chapstick, sun cream, and a hat!!!

-10. WORK GLOVES: bring one or two pairs, the thick brown cotton ones from hardware stores are just fine – we will all occasionally have to pitch in on some kind of “structural task” and all will help Sunday to take down the structures together.
+10. WORK GLOVES: bring one or two pairs, the thick brown cotton ones from hardware stores are just fine – we will all occasionally have to pitch in on some kind of “structural task” and all will help Sunday and Monday to take down the structures together.

 12. CRAVINGS : we all have them.
 If you have a favorite snack or food you can’t live without, make sure to bring it along – no corner delis on the playa!